Severson-Group/MachEval/docs/source/EM_analyzers/inductance_analyzer.rst

    :widths: 70, 70, 30
    :header-rows: 1

+It should be noted that all of the inputs remain requirements regardless of the machine type.
+However, the Clarke transformation matrix will be different depending on the number of phases.
+An adaptation to this analyzer will be required for any machine type with more than one current type (i.e. BSPM machine with torque and suspension currents).

 Example Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Example code defining the flux linkage step is provided below.
-This code defines the analyzer problem class (input to the analyzer),
+This specific code uses SynR machine flux linkages and defines the analyzer
-initializes the analyzer class with an explanation of the required configurations, and calls the post-analyzer class.
-It should be noted
+problem class (input to the analyzer), initializes the analyzer class with an explanation of the required configurations, and calls the
-that the example below is used in conjunction with the ``flux_linkage`` analyzer:
+post-analyzer class.
+It should be noted that the example below is used in conjunction with the ``flux_linkage`` analyzer:

 .. code-block:: python